Christian community

 The Bible: Acts chap.
 14, verse 23

-When the first churches came into being, Jesus instructed the apostles to call “elders” and set them up as leaders or overseers of the various congregations.
-These had the task of leading the believers, i.e. making decisions that are in the spirit of God and for the benefit of the community.
-Furthermore, the task of an elder was to teach the believers, i.e. to convey God's word to them in an understandable way, so that they understand God's will and implement it in their lives.
-At the same time, it was an elder's duty to protect the church from false teachings and harmful influences that could endanger their relationship with God or even their salvation.
+When the first churches were established, Jesus instructed the apostles to appoint so-called "elders" and appoint them as overseers over the congregations.
+The task of an elder is to lead God's church.
+This includes making decisions that are in God's will and for the good of the community.
+Another important task of the elders is to teach the believers, which means making God's Word understandable to them so that they can understand God's will and apply it in their lives.
+At the same time, it was the duty of an elder to protect the congregation from false teachings and harmful influences that could endanger the believers' relationship with God or their salvation.

-Part of her role was to ensure that church meetings were conducted in an orderly manner and that each member of the community could contribute the talents and gifts he or she had received from God.
-Elders themselves had to be impeccable examples to the believers in everything.
-Unlike many contemporary denominations, no formal degree in theology was required to serve as a church leader, minister, or pastor.
-Rather, it was the personal calling, a person's character and spiritual maturity, just like virtuous lifestyle that qualified a believer for this important ministry.
+Their role also included ensuring that congregational meetings were orderly and civilized, and that every member of the community could contribute and grow using the talents and gifts they had received from God.
+Elders themselves had to be impeccable role models for the believers in everything they did.
+The spiritual health of a congregation depended largely on them.
+Unlike many religious communities today, no theological degree was required to serve as a congregational leader.
+Rather, it was a believer's personal calling, spiritual maturity, and virtuous conduct that qualified them for this important ministry.

 Jesus Christ says: